 Auckland, New Zealand

 My journey into the healing arts started through my own health issues from an early age.
-I completed my first therapeutic massage, and reflexology course when I was 18.
-From there my graduate and post graduate degrees were in Health Science and Psychology.
-My hunger for learning and health led me to training in a wide range of healing modalities.
-My passion now is with authentic expression, connection and communication, and my dream is to weave together my work with fertility, relationships, parenting and empowerment.
+I completed my first therapeutic massage and reflexology course when I was 18.
+From there my graduate and post-graduate degrees were in Health Science and Psychology.
+My hunger for learning and health led me to train in a wide range of healing modalities.
+My passion now is with authentic expression, connection and communication and as I therapist I specialise in relationships, parenting and empowerment.

 When did you take your first Qoya class?
 I took my first Qoya class with Rochelle Schieck in March 2013, when she first brought Qoya to New Zealand.
 I was 8 months pregnant at the time and desperate to dance, I couldn't find a place to express myself through dance, that felt good to me, especially being pregnant.
 Not only did I find dance, but so much more..
 I found a community, a way to come back to myself, a way to release and let go, realign and reset, and later beloved friends.
 From when my little one was a few months old maybe more, I continued to come to class every month..
 Sometimes dragging myself along.
 It kept me connected to the mystic in me during the early days of motherhood.
 I trained as a Qoya teacher in March 2016, 3 years later.